javierbyte/clashjs/README.md

   * Shoot. (`shoot`).
 * A player can shoot to try to destroy another player.
 * A player can collect ammo in the moment it steps over it.
 A new ammo may appear in any moment of the game.
-* If nobody dies in 50 turns, the game will be considered a tie with all the survivors.

 ## Game Definitions.